“I’m definitely not getting enough L.U.S.T. – Love, Understanding, Sex, and Trust.”

 But you don’t need to remain powerless and frustrated.
 See yourself as seeking the key to your wife’s heart, and stay on your knees.
 Know that God understands your heart.
 He knows what it’s like to feel lonely and rejected.
 And it’s just possible that He can use you to be the catalyst in bringing healing and stronger connection in your marriage, sexually and otherwise.

-Your Turn: How does your wife’s emotional and physical distance affect you?
+Your Turn: How does your wife’s emotional or physical distance affect you?
 What can you do as a husband to help bring the two of you closer together?
 Leave a comment below.

 - If your wife doesn’t want to have sex with you, there are some things you can do about it.
 Here are 5 questions to consider.
 Tweet This.